What Is Change Management in Software Development?

 Traceability begins when you link that change to the request.
 And you need a solution that implements traceability from requirements through the source code implementation and changes.

-Learn how to strengthen your traceability (and effectively manage change).
+Learn how to strengthen your traceability in product lifecycle management (and effectively manage change).

 Try Change Management Software